 Crisp is a type of baked fruit dessert and is crispy, as is suggested by their name.
 The dessert has a lighter exterior and is composed of oats and streusel topping with a cake batter or pie base.

 The crumble topping on fruit crisps is made of butter, brown sugar, oats, flour, and more.
-They are often served with a silky scoop of vanilla ice cream.
+They are served with a silky scoop of vanilla ice cream.

 Many crisp recipes use pie crust or cake batter as a base to reduce cooking time.
-Crisp can be made with any type of frozen or fresh fruit, though apple crisps are the most popular.
+Crisps can be made with any type of frozen or fresh fruit, though apple crisps are the most popular.

 Main Differences Between Cobbler and Crisp